-- tion, SST is an important environmental driver for these blooms (Paerl and Huisman, 2008).
+Near-surface stratification suppresses vertical mixing in the water column and affects many ecological processes, such as the flux of nutrients to the surface layer or the accumulation of cyanobacteria near the water surface.
+As cyanobacteria growth in temperate environments is enhanced by higher temperatures and near-surface stratification, SST is an important environmental driver for these blooms (Paerl and Huisman, 2008).
 Cyanobacteria growth typically accelerates when SST exceeds 12 °C and peaks above 17 °C (Hense et al., 2013).
-We therefore estimated the start of the cyanobacte- - rial growth season as the first day when the spatially averaged SST reached 12°C (DFSST12), the end of the growth season as the last day with SST of at least 12°C (DLSST12) and the duration of the growth season as the number of days between those dates (DDSST12= DLSST12-DFSST12).
-Similarly, the "peak growth season" is parameterized by the respective indicators (DFSST17, DLSST17, DDSST17) for a SST - of 17 °C. Significant (F test, p = 0.05) trends towards an earlier start and a later end of the growth season were detected for all those timing indicators (Fig. 4).
+We therefore estimated the start of the cyanobacterial growth season as the first day when the spatially averaged SST reached 12 °C (DFSST12), the end of the growth season as the last day with SST of at least 12 °C (DLSST12) and the duration of the growth season as the number of days between those dates (DDSST12 = DLSST12 - DFSST12).
+Similarly, the "peak growth season" is parameterized by the respective indicators (DFSST17, DLSST17 and DDSST17) for a SST of 17 °C. Significant trends towards an earlier start and a later end of the growth season were detected for these timing indicators (Fig. 4).

-It appears that while the springtime warming of the sea surface has become significantly earlier (i.e. the slope of DFSST vs. time is negative), particularly for colder temperatures, the time in summer when the higher temperatures are reached has not changed quite dramatically, particularly for SST values of ~ 15-16 °C (Fig. 5b).
+It appears that while the springtime warming of the sea surface has become significantly earlier (i.e., the slope of DFSST vs. year is negative), particularly for colder temperatures, the time in summer when the higher temperatures are reached has not changed and the trend is not significant for any SST above 16° C (Fig. 5a).
+In contrast, the slope for DLSST is positive, indicating delay of the fall cooling, with the highest slopes for SSTs of 15 to 17° C (Fig. 5a).
+As a result of the earlier warming and later cooling, the period with SST above a certain threshold (DDSST) has changed quite dramatically, particularly for SST values of $\sim 15-16^{\circ}$ C (Fig. 5b).
 The rate of change for DDSST16 has been almost a day per year (0.98 day year-1).
-As a result, the duration of the period with a mean SST of at least 16 °C has increased from about 40 days in 1982 to about 72 days in 2014, i.e. by 32 days (Fig. 5b).
-Similarly, the duration of the period with SST of at least 17 °C (DDSST17) has increased from 20 days in
+As a result, the duration of the period with a mean SST of at least 16° C has increased from about 40 days in 1982 to about 72 days in 2014 - i.e.,